 Since their invention, cell phones have evolved drastically.
 What was once just a means of portable voice communications quickly became so much more.
 Specifically, the cameras on phones have been one of the more significant innovations, especially for the data recovery industry.
 That special moment when your child said their first word at the beach is even more special if you have your phone handy to capture it.
 But what happens when that phone accidentally falls into the water, causing it to no longer function?
 In the same day you may have captured and lost one of the most important moments in your child’s life.
 As we continue innovating in our world of mobile devices including tablets, cell phones and other media players, devices fall victim to failure of equipment or environment.

 There are many different approaches a recovery lab can take when attempting to access the precious data from these devices.
 These processes should be performed from simplest to most difficult in order to avoid complete loss of data.
 We first remove any additional peripherals such as the MicroSD card, which can be examined externally, and the SIM card if applicable.
 We also examine the battery carefully to be sure the case is not bulging anywhere.
 As a first step, we test the device to see if it can be powered on or powered by an external source, such as USB or Variable Power Supply with direct connection to battery power inputs.
 Next, we check to see if the screen displays some sort of splash screen when we press the power button.
 If nothing is displayed, there is a good chance that there could be internal circuitry issues or problems with the display itself.
 A good way to rule out internal circuitry issues is to test the data connectivity by USB to a computer.
 We have found that Linux is often the best operating system on which to perform this test, due to the more informative readouts such as USB power state changes and detection of generic devices.
-Once we have connectivity with the device, we need to learn about the operating system on the phone.
+Once we have connectivity with the device, we need to learn about the operating system on the smartphone.

 Typically, failed Android devices are not in a state that allows us to make a binary image very easily.
 What we are able to do most of the time is copy the data from the current file-system using the MTP or PTP protocols.
 This creates a mount point of the current used area of the file-system allowing us to view the data currently on the device.
 When we encounter a device that requires recovery due to physical damages, this is generally all we need to do.